 5. Maintain great mindfulness.

-Correct posture plays a significant part in the right meditation.
+Correct posture plays a significant part in right meditation.
 I will cover the importance and benefits of correct posture when we get to Physical Transformation.

 It is particularly important to note that during concentrative meditation, you must stay away from all intellectual examination, contemplation, and cogitation.

 For example, let us say, you are meditating on a form.
 And you have, in front of you, an idol of Krishna you are meditating on.
 Do not start examining the characteristics of the idol or start thinking about Krishna, his pastimes, his life, and so forth.
 Just keep your attention focused on his form.
-In the initial stages, if you start contemplating before attaining one-pointed concentration, your mind will wander off and you may not even realize.
+In the initial stages, if you start contemplating before attaining one-pointed concentration, your mind will wander off and you may not even realize it.

 Do not accept, reject, examine, follow, engage in, or pursue your thoughts.
 Do not act or react.
 Just gently maintain your concentration.
-You may want to refer to the post on a one-pointed concentration to know the four types of objects for concentration.
+You may want to refer to the post on one-pointed concentration to know the four types of objects for concentration.
 Maintain short but crisp and lucid sessions of meditation.

 An untamed mind cannot stay on a thought for any longer than three seconds.

 I would recommend that rather than doing one session of forty-five minutes, do three sessions of fifteen minutes.
-They will bring much greater benefits.
+They will bring about much greater benefits.
 Over time, as you get better, you can gradually increase the duration.